maize-genetics/phg_v2/docs/convenience_commands.md

     ##ALT=<ID=R000001_LineA_G01, ...>
     ```

+## Statistics

-## List Sample names from datasets
+### List Sample names from datasets

-> List the sample names from the AGC compressed file, the tileDB gVCF dataset, and/or the tileDB hVCF dataset
+> List the sample names from the AGC compressed file, the TileDB gVCF
->
+> dataset, and/or the TileDB hVCF dataset

 **Command** - `list-samples`

 **Example**